7terminals/puppet-ant/README.markdown

 ####`ensure`

 This parameter specifies whether ant should be deployed to the deployment directory and bashrc file is updated or not.
 Valid arguments are "present" or "absent".

-Default
+Default is present.

 ####`source`